Jared Kushner Inadvertently Seems To Contradict Donald Trump’s Claim Of A ‘National Crisis’ At The Border

 — Raw Story (@RawStory) January 6, 2019

 As Raw Story points out, “customer utilization” means people using the border.
 So basically what Kushner is saying that the estimations in 2017 were higher than 2018 estimates because more people were crossing the border.
-So if the “customer utilization” of the border is getting down, how is it that Donald Trump says that more immigrants are coming to America than ever before?
+So if the “customer utilization” of the border is going down, how is it that Donald Trump says that more immigrants are coming to America than ever before?

 If Kushner was, however, referring to customer demand for the materials to be used to build the wall, the demand for steel will get much higher because of Trump’s trade tariffs on steel and aluminum.
 With Trump enforcing trade wars all over the place, estimates for the wall will keep getting higher to a point where it might be impossible to fund it no matter what.